skris92/SkrisForum/README.md

 ## Description

-This is a web application for a forum where users can create and comment on topics.
+Forum web application where users can create and comment on topics.

 ## Features